CumulusNetworks/docs/content/cumulus-linux-44/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 ```

 {{%notice note%}}
-If you use NCLU to create an iBGP peering across the peer link, the `net add bgp l2vpn evpn neighbor peerlink.4094 activate` command creates a new eBGP neighborship when one is already configured for iBGP.
+If you use NCLU to create an iBGP peering across the peer link, the `net add bgp l2vpn evpn neighbor peerlink.4094 activate` command creates a new eBGP neighbor when one is already configured for iBGP.
 The existing iBGP configuration is still valid.
 {{%/notice%}}

 {{< /tab >}}